dcunited001/dcunited001.github.io/_posts/2018-08-25-the-holy-grail-a-cultural-artifact-and-sociophysical-protocol-for-purification.md

 ---

+- alchemy: pyramidal alignment of the weak-willed to a strong will, as it relates to sociophysical singularities, the nature of power and the emergence of large concentric stratificiations of hierarchies around sole individuals/dynasties
+  - e.g. persian dynasty, japanese dynasty, mohammed's dynasty
+  - why Jesus differed from other kings (e.g. he was the king of kings because he was a king that could never be killed, as the basis for a belief system which transcended life/death)
+    - this forced the earthly manisfestations of Christian institutions to remain moored to ideology and avoided the gradual taint of sins necessary for maintaining power.
+  - (develop this idea, with focus on sociophysical singularity)
+    - it's really willpower accumulated from innumerous individuals who choose to align themselves with some belief system or crystalize themselves to some clearly understood common purpse, which yields the monopolar alignment of will. in this way, each emergence of concetric stratification of hierarchical structures aligned in unity are like monopolar singularities, which all share the same world while competing for resources/opportunity/attention
+      (i.e. financial/social/informational resources)
+      - this kind of order can emerge as a result of alignment to ideology; to a belief system based on the narrative of someone's life; to some common, utilitarian ends (but this last cause is usually very weak and thus transient)
+      - regardless of the purpose for crystallization/alignment of wills, the nature and dynamics of such sociophysical singularities are identical, only differing in quality and proportion.

 - review this question: more important than the quesiton of whether God create a rock that he cannot lift is:
   - can God create a world where individuals with/out free will who